The Molecular Biology of Cytoplasmic Capping

 - Uncover the evolutionary role of cytoplasmic RNA recapping

-We hypothesize that cytoplasmic capping drives oncogenic transformation and stress responses linked to cardiovascular disease.
+We hypothesize that mis-regulated cytoplasmic capping can drive oncogenic transformation and chronic stress responses that have been linked to cardiovascular disease.
 Eventually, we hope that a more detailed knowledge of cytoplasmic capping could be used to develop drug responsiveness screens and/or RNA therapeutics.

 Current Support: